![]() |

 EVE later returns with the missing plant, after GO-4 had stolen it and attempted to put it on an escape pod set for self destruction.
 Auto refused to let the Captain proceed with the plan, and McCrea demanded to know why.
 Auto revealed the Directive A113, showing Shelby Forthright, the CEO of BnL that Operation Cleanup was a failure.
 All ships must stay in space and never return to Earth.

 Captain McCrea demands to know when this directive was issued and Auto responds that it was 700 years ago.
 McCrea insists that times are different now, that the Earth can, by now, sustain life, as was proof in the plant's existence.
 McCrea finally asserts his authority and firmly states that they are going home.
-Unable to disobey the directive, Auto stages a munity and confines Captain McCrea to his quarters.
+Unable to disobey the directive, Auto stages a mutiny and confines Captain McCrea to his quarters.

 Inside his room, Captain McCrea fiddles with the electrical wires and is able to direct EVE to the holo-detector on the Lido Deck.
 McCrea also tricks Auto into believing that McCrea has the plant, and Auto comes after him.
 They engage in battle with McCrea bringing up the holo-detector, and Auto closing it, crushing WALL-E.